sparktsang/sparktsang.github.io/works.md

 nav-menu: true
 ---

-## The NovaSphere Epic: A Simulation
+## THE NOVASPHERE EPIC: A SIMULATION

 > History is not something that is read.
 It is something that is written.
 The story that follows is not a work of fiction.
 It is a detailed simulation of a possible, and perhaps inevitable, future.
 >